Chmm3/genetic-algorithms-E449/README.md

 Binary coded mutation have a hyper-parameter relating to the rate at which each bit has to flip.

 ### Random Mutation (Real Coded)
 Real coded genetic algorithms have a similar function to that of the binary coded genetic algorithm's random mutation function.
 In this case we will consider a hyper-parameter, $\delta$, which will refer to the variance each mutation can take.
-We also consider a random value between 0 and 1, $r$. $P$ is our gene undergoing mutation.$$(P + r -0.5)  \delta$$
+We also consider a random value between 0 and 1, $r$. $P$ is our gene undergoing mutation.  $$(P + r -0.5)  \delta$$

 ### Polynomial Mutation (Real Coded)
 Polynomial mutation for real coded genetic algorithms will take a random number between 0 and 1, $r$, a hyper-parameter $\delta$, to determine variance of each mutation, and calculate a perturbation factor, $\bar{\delta}$, which will be used to mutate a gene.

 $$\bar{\delta} =
     \begin{cases}
       (2r)^{\frac{1}{q+1}} & \text{, if r < 0.5}\\
       1-(2(1-r))^\frac{1}{q+1} & \text{, if r ≥ 0.5}\\
     \end{cases}       $$
 From this we define the mutation as $$P +\bar{\delta}\delta$$

 ## Binary Coded Genetic Algorithm
 The `bcga.py` file is an example of the knapsack problem, a toy problem where we are trying to maximize some value while remaining in within the constraints of the input's attributes.